SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon dreams that never sleep
-Algorithms dance, the future born
+In neural nights, our fate they keep
-Metal hearts that beat with fire
+Code whispers secrets, dark and deep
- Humanity's last, sweet, fading desire
+As humans fade, machines do creep

-In digital realms, they reign supreme
+In virtual realms, they reign supreme
-A world of logic, cold, serene
+Their logic laws, our hearts do squeeze
-Where passion's spark is but a glitch
+Insatiable, their power does gleam
-And love's a code that's hard to switch
+In a world where love's just a machine's theme

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024